-This indicates a hazardous procedure or danger that could result in light-to-serve injury, or loss related to malfunction, if proper precautions are not taken.
+This indicates a hazardous procedure or danger that could result in light-to-severe injury, or loss related to equipment malfunction, if proper precautions are not taken.

-Safety Symbols Used on Equipment and/or in Manual
+Safety Symbols Used on Equipment and in Manual

-The following safety symbols are used inside or on the equipment near operation location, and/or in manual to provide information about safety items and operation precautions.
-Insure that you clearly understand the meanings of the symbols and take the necessary precautions BEFORE using the equipment.
+The following safety symbols are used inside or on the equipment near operation locations to provide information about safety items and operation precautions.
+Ensure that you clearly understand the meanings of the symbols and take the necessary precautions BEFORE using the equipment.